Animal Face-Off

 Animal Face-Off is an American television program that aired on the Discovery Channel and Animal Planet in 2004.

 Synopsis

 This program, produced by NHNZ, centers on hypothetical battles between two animals that could meet in the wild, or, in some cases, have been compared to each other by scientists.
 CGI replicas and models were used to collect data (such as strength, bite force, etc.) about the animals.
 Then, in a virtual arena, a brief computer-animated fight scene reveals the results.
-Some people have declared this show similar to the hit Spike TV show Deadliest Warrior.
 Since the fights are created artificially, results in real life may vary.
-Each episode of Animal Face-Off is one hour long, with the exception of the 12th episode, which is two hours long.
+Each episode of Animal Face-Off is one hour long, with the exception of the 12th episode, "Sperm Whale vs. Colossal Squid", which is two hours long.